 NMR studies of Biomacromolecular Conformation, Dynamics and Interactions in Solution

-The NMR methodolgy has now matured to the point that the systems up to 100 kDa can be studied at atomic level.
-The proteins are in solution and carry out the conformational changes and dynamic interactions necessary for function while the NMR experiments are running.
+NMR is essential to many biomedical and biomacromolecular research projects for which crystallography is not successful, or too limited in scope.
+The NMR methodology has now matured to the point that the structure, dynamics and interactions of (complexes of) biomolecules up to 100 kDa can be studied at atomic level.
+The molecules are in solution and carry out the conformational changes and dynamic interactions necessary for function while the NMR experiments are running.

 Our group applies all aspects of these methodologies to study Hsp70 protein-folding chaperone proteins in solution.
 Hsp70's mediate trafficking, triaging, folding, unfolding and refolding of other proteins in vivo, from bacteria to man.
 The group's high-resolution solution structure determinations of Hsp70 domains, as well as studies of atom-resolved dynamics and ligand interactions, have led to the formulation of an allosteric mechanism for these proteins.
-These mechanisms are being investigated in depth with large constructs (up to 60 kDa) that have become accessible for TROSY NMR studies by using 800 MHz equipment.
 We discover that these active allosteric constructs in solution change their conformation in upon ligand binding, while such is not the case in the crystal.
 We are also investigating complexes of chaperone and co-chaperone proteins in different allosteric states.

-The laboratory has dedicated 500 and 600 MHz NMR spectrometers, and we are main users of a another 600 MHz and a 800 MHz NMR spectrometer.
-The state-of-the-art instruments are equipped with four radio-frequency channels and (cryogenic) triple-resonance gradient probes for the execution of the most modern multi-dimensional NMR experiments.
-A large Silicon Graphics / P.C. computer cluster is available for data processing, spectral interpretation and structure display.
-We have two wet-labs for protein mutagenesis, expression, purification and sample preparation.
+The laboratory uses 600 MHz and 800 MHz NMR spectrometers on campus.
+The state-of-the-art instruments are equipped with four radio-frequency channels and cryogenic triple-resonance gradient probes for the execution of the most modern multi-dimensional NMR experiments.

 1980-1982 Postdoctoral Research Fellowship, Netherlands Organization for the Advancement of Pure Research (ZWO), The Hague, The Netherlands